 After Gary wrote "Why We Get Fat: And What To Do About It" he wrote a book called "The Case against Sugar".

 Table sugar and high fructose corn syrup are each about 50% glucose and 50% fructose.
-Glucose is only harmful ins chronic large quantities (it can cause diabetes) whereas fructose get metabolized most in the liver in the same way that alcohol is.
+Glucose is only harmful in chronically large quantities (it can cause diabetes) whereas fructose gets metabolized mostly in the liver the same way that alcohol is.
 It gets converted into fat and can cause fatty liver disease.
 Young children are now getting fatty liver disease because they eat so much food that has a high sugar (fructose) content.

 Robert Lustig is a pediatric endocrinologist.
 Sugar is approximately half glucose and half fructose.
 Fructose gets processed in the liver just like alcohol and the result is fatty liver disease.
 His book is "Fat Chance: The Hidden Truth About Sugar, Obesity and Disease"

 This Robert Lustig video is sort of a recap and a continuation of the previous video.
 Sugar - especially fructose - is the devil !

 Ivor Cummins is a chemical engineer whose specialty was complex problem solving with an emphasis in finding the root cause of problems in complicated manufacturing systems.
 When he got some bad results on his blood tests, and his doctors could not not explain the science behind these results, he did some research and figured it out for himself.
 Then he went back and explained it to his doctors.

 Nice short video.
 Enjoy.
 You should also check out Ted's video that I placed in the Diabetes section of this web site.